jeffrey-kirumba/jeffrey-kirumba/README.md

 - Initially, most of my side projects consisted of following web development tutorials (mainly HTML, CSS, and JavaScript).
 - This led me to learn the backend frameworks Django and Flask.
 Also, JavaScript's runtime environment node.js.
-- After taking UH's Algorithms and Databases courses, I got into visualizing and analysing data.
+- After taking UH's Algorithms and Databases courses, I got into visualizing and analyzing data.
 - I learned and utilized python libraries Beautiful Soup, numpy, pandas, streamlit, and yfinance.

 Whats Next?: